EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 1. **Obligations:** As stated in 1A/6c, running the Company is a collective responsibility.
 After participating in a show, members are specifically obliged to give back to the Company in the following ways:\
     a) Staffing a certain number of slots, as specified by the FOH Manager.
 Slots where a member acts as Committee Representative do not count towards this number.\
     b) Attending and participating in maintenance sessions, as specified by the Theatre Manager.\
-    c) If circumstances insist, performing other tasks considered equivalent to (a) and (b), as agreed between the member and the FOH and Theatre Managers.
+    c) If circumstances insist, performing other tasks considered equivalent to (a) and (b), as agreed between the member and the FoH or Theatre Managers.
 2. **A member is in debt to the Company if:**\
-    a) They have not committed to staff their specified number of slots within a sensible timeframe clearly set beforehand by the FOH Manager.\
+    a) They have not committed to staff their specified number of slots within a sensible timeframe clearly set beforehand by the FoH Manager.\
     b) They have not attended a maintenance session within a sensible timeframe clearly set beforehand by the Theatre Manager.
 3. **Debt can be cancelled by:**\
-    a) The member committing to tasks equivalent to 7C/1, as agreed between the member and the FOH and Theatre Managers.
-Debt can be reinstated only if these tasks are not performed.\
+    a) The member performing tasks equivalent to 7C/1, as agreed between the member and the FoH or Theatre Managers.\
     b) An order by one of the welfare contacts (see 3B/1), if the member is in debt as the result of a welfare issue.\
     c) A motion successfully passed at a Committee Meeting.\
+    d) At the FoH or Theatre Manager(s)' discretion.
-    d) The automatic cancellation of all debt on 31st August each year.
+    d) The automatic cancellation of all debt 365 days following the original due date.
 4. **While in debt to the Company,** a member cannot:\
     a) Attend EUTC auditions or be cast in shows.\
     b) Be included as a core member of a show proposal team with reference to 6B/3e.\
     c) Become involved in any current production to which they have not already committed.

+### ARTICLE 7D: CHARITY

+1. **Foundation**: The EUTC will annually partner with a charitable organisation compatible with its aims and principles
+2. **Selection**: The charity shall be selected at the first General Meeting of Semester 1 and use STV Voting (see 5F/1b).
+Any charity nominated by two members shall be an option, along with the charity for the previous year and “None”.
+3.	**Effect**: Committee positions shall manage the effects of the partnership within their own remits.
+Productions may individually reject involvement.
+4.	**Removal**: A motion successfully passed at a Committee Meeting or a GM may unaffiliate the EUTC with the charity.
+5.	**Re-selection**: If the EUTC is without a charity, a selection process will be held at the next GM (see 7D/b).

 ## ARTICLE 8: FRINGE